Guiuan Airport: History

 The 61st NCB built the two airstrips that were the Guiuan Airbase.
 The 61st camp was right next to the ramp where the 22nd bomb group was and next to it the 5th bomb group.
 There were also about a dozen Corsairs, but you usually saw only six parked at the strip at any one time.

 Probably the biggest landing force to land at any airbase in the Pacific War took place at Guiuan before the invasion of Luzon.
 A typhoon was headed for the task force and all the flying aircraft that could go went in one formation from all the carriers to Guiuan which had two six thousand foot runways built by the 61st NCB.
 The formation flew over then broke up and landed at the front end near the B-24 ramps and at the middle of the strips.
 The planes were landing in formations and then taxied to parking areas maybe four aircraft huddled next to each of the B-24's of the 22nd and 5th bomb groups and planes down both sides of the runways.
 The crews then moved into the 4 man tents of the Army Air Force with double the guys while part of that rainy typhoon hit.

 After the war, the airfield was turned over to the Philippine government.

 The Guiuan airfield originally had two runways, but only one remains operational today.

 Guian Airport became the Samar Island Hub for the 2013 Typhoon Haiyan relief operations.

-On 13 December 2018, a Philippine Air Force C-130 Hercules flew from Villamor Air Base in Manila to Guiuan airport carrying the three Balangiga Bells which had been retrieved from United States military facilities in South Korea and Wyoming after being taken by the U.S. Army 117 years earlier from the Catholic church in Balangiga.
-The Balangiga Bells were then transported by Philippine Army truck from the Guiuan airport to Balangiga and returned to the Catholic church.
-On 15 December 2018, a Philippine Air Force transport plane flew from Villamor Air Base in Manila to Guiuan airport carrying a party of dignitaries led by Secretary of Defense Delfin Lorenzana and National Security Advisor Hermogenes Esperon of the Republic of the Philippines.
-Included in the party were the Ambassador of the Republic of the Philippines to the United States Jose M. Romualdez, Consul a.h. of the Republic of the Philippines for the State of Florida Dr. Henry B. Howard and U.S. Deputy Assistant Secretary of Defense Dr. Joseph Felter.
-The party then flew by Philippine Air Force Huey helicopters to Balangiga to witness the ceremony commemorating the return of the Balangiga Bells.
+On December 14, 2018, a Philippine Air Force C-130 Hercules flew from Villamor Air Base in Manila to Guiuan Airport, carrying the three Balangiga Bells which had been retrieved from United States after being taken by the U.S. Army 117 years earlier from the Catholic church in Balangiga.